-• The generation of light-curves might suffer from troubles, especially in the error bars computation.
+The generation of light-curves might suffer from troubles, especially in the error bars computation.
 To check this, enrico plots the flux/dflux vs Npred/DNpred.
 If the errors are well computed the two variables are highly correlated.

-4.2.13 Make Profile likelihood
+4.2.12 Make Profile likelihood

-The tool enrico_scan allows to make a profile likelihood of the free parameters of the target.
+The tool enrico_scan allows to make profile likelihood of the free parameters of the target.
 Each plot is save under the scan folder.
 Fits files must have been generated before.

-4.2.14 Make Confidence contour
+4.2.13 Check different models